rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 For more information, please visit the [Inline Tweet Sharer Documentation page](http://winwar.co.uk/documentation/inline-tweet-sharer/).

+**We are running a survey right now to help us determine where to go with this project.
+We'd love your feedback.
+If you have time, [please fill in the survey here](https://docs.google.com/forms/d/1Hg5AIthPIoLAhmi161P6hweCeuBATY_5KrhsqJqG0QI/viewform).**

 = Translation Credits =
 The plugin has been translated to the following languages.